Akuli/python-tutorial/variables.md

 >>>
 ```

+Variables are simple to understand, but there's a few details that we
+need to keep in mind:

+- Variables always point to a value, **they never point to other
+    variables**.
+That's why the arrows in our diagrams always go left
+    to right.
+- Multiple variables can point to the same value, but one variable
+    cannot point to multiple values.

+- The values that variables point to can point to other values also.
+    We'll learn more about that when we'll talk about [lists](lists.md).

 Variables are an important part of most programming languages, and they
 allow programmers to write much larger programs than they could write
 without variables.

 Variable names can be multiple characters long.
 They can contain
-uppercase characters, numbers and some other characters, but most of
+uppercase characters, numbers and some other characters, but most of the
-the time you should use simple, lowercase variable names.
-You can also
+time you should use simple, lowercase variable names.
+You can also use
-use underscores.
+underscores.

 ```py
 >>> number_one = 1